 But first, you need to travel to Chiayi, the gateway city to Alishan.
 Chiayi has many buses and trains going to Alishan.

-At a minimum, stay overnight in Chiayi and start your journey to Alishan the first thing the next morning.
-But if you have a few days to spare, definitely add Chiayi to your travel itinerary as there are many things to do in Chiayi.
+At a minimum, stay overnight in Chiayi and start your journey to Alishan the next morning.
+But if you have a few days to spare, definitely add Chiayi to your travel itinerary, as there are many things to do in Chiayi.

 From Taichung to Chiayi

-In Taichung, take the Taiwan Railways Administration (TRA) train since it is the more straightforward route because both Taichung HSR Station and Chiayi HSR Station are outside of the respective cities.
+In Taichung, take the Taiwan Railways Administration (TRA) train since it is the more straightforward route because both Taichung HSR Station and Chiayi HSR Station are outside the respective cities.

 - Taichung Railway Station to Chiayi Station